 In Arizona and every other U.S. state, the legal limit to drive after drinking is a blood alcohol concentration (BAC) of .08 percent.
 That limit is set by individual states, and it took 21 years for all states to lower the legal alcohol concentration to the current limit.
 Now, safety experts are questioning whether .08 is low enough.

-One recent study found that drivers who were “minimally buzzed” or “buzzed” were often to blame for fatal accidents.
+One recent study found that the blame for fatal accidents often fell on drivers who were “minimally buzzed.”
 The term “minimally buzzed” includes drivers who had a BAC of .01, which is well within the legal limit.
 Researchers examined more than 570,000 fatal accidents between 1994 and 2011.
 The results: Drinking and driving with any alcohol in the body is dangerous and leads to more severe accidents.

 The study focused on drivers with a BAC between .01 and .07 percent.
 The results showed that drivers with a BAC of .01 percent are 46 percent more likely to be blamed for car crashes than the other drivers involved in the collisions.
 The higher the BAC, the more often the drivers are blamed.